Updated on February 3rd, 2021 by Josh Arnold

 Competitive Advantages & Recession Performance

 PPG enjoys a number of competitive advantages.
 It operates in the paints & coatings industry, which is economically attractive for a number of reasons.
 First, these products have high profit margins for manufacturers.
 They also have low capital investment, which results in significant cash flow.
 PPG has put this significant cash flow to use over time, as discussed above.

-Given all this, it begins to make more sense that there are two paint companies (Sherwin-Williams and PPG Industries) in the Dividend Aristocrats list.
+Given all this, it makes sense that there are just two coatings companies (Sherwin-Williams and PPG Industries) in the Dividend Aristocrats list.

-With that said, the paint and coatings industry is not very recession-resistant because it depends on a healthy housing and construction market.
+With that said, the paint and coatings industry is not very recession-resistant because it depends on healthy housing and construction markets.
 This impact can be seen in PPG’s performance during the 2007-2009 financial crisis:

 - 2007 adjusted earnings-per-share: $2.52